 Released June 29, 1912.
 Vitagraph.
 Director: George D. Baker.
 Scenario: Marguerite Bertsch.
 Cast: John Bunny, Edith Storey, Clara Kimball Young, Norma Talmadge, Julia Swayne Gordon, Lillian Walker, Dorothy Kelly, Edith Halleran.
 1,000 ft.
 A copy of this film is located at the Nederlands Filmmuseum in Amsterdam (35 mm, Dutch intertitles) and is available online

 John Bunny (with a mustache) is a widower with five young daughters.
 He is sent overseas for a few years and comes back with a new wife (Julia Swayne Gordon).
 He's shown her a picture of the girls but forgotten to tell her that it was taken several years before, and when she arrives she finds that the children are nearly grown up and quite unruly.
 Edith Story, Lillian Walker, Dorothy Kelly, Edith Ealleran, and Norma Talmadge play the girls--Norma being the most raucous.
 Clara Kimball Young has a bit working at the counter in the toy store.
 It's a fun little film and apparently in good condition.
-Print viewed: (online video at Thought Equity)
+Print viewed: (online video on the EYE youTube channel)

 Released June 29, 1912.
 Vitagraph.
 Director: J. Stuart Blackton and James Young.
 Scenario: Beta Breuil from Lincoln's speech.
 Cast: Ralph Ince, Tefft Jounston, James Young, Clara Kimball Young, L. Rogers Lytton, Edith Storey.
 1,000 ft.